Skip to content

 To address this, we must first dispel two widespread myths about nootropics...

 As the film Limitless, a fictional NZT-48 suggested: the pill does not make you smarter; it simply unlocks your full potential.
-In fact, while the film is based on a fictitious, hyperbolic understanding of "human potential," genuine nootropics do not put information into your brain by themselves.
+While the film is based on a fictitious, hyperbolic understanding of "human potential," genuine nootropics do not put information into your brain by themselves.

 Suppose true nootropics are incapable of synthesizing new information.
 In that case, they are also incapable of transforming the mind into a synthetically enhanced state, as synthetic cognitive enhancers do in today's dorm rooms.